DomBom16/zenif/docs/modules/cli.md

 ## Prompts

 Zenif's CLI module also provides a flexible prompting system for interactive CLI applications.
-Prompts allow you to collect user input dynamically with built-in validation, intuitive controls, and beautiful graphics.
+Prompts let you collect user input dynamically with built-in validation and beautiful output formatting.

 ### Getting Started With Prompts